vibaotram/baseDmux/README.md

 ### Conda environments

-Inside of the Singularity images, individual Snakemake rules use dedicated conda environments yaml files that are located in `./baseDmux/data/conda`
+Inside of the Singularity images, individual Snakemake rules use dedicated conda environments yaml files that are located [there](baseDmux/data/conda).

 - minionqc
 - multiqc